Talk for Schmidt Program on Artificial Intelligence, Emerging Technologies, and National Power

 The Paradox of Technological Advancement: Weakening Human Powers

-This analysis brings us to a critical paradox: while technological advancements, such as calculators or automated systems, are designed to enhance human capacities, they can also lead to the atrophy of the very powers they were intended to support.
+This analysis brings us to a paradox: while technological advancements, such as calculators or automated systems, are designed to enhance human capacities, they can also lead to the atrophy of the very powers they were intended to support.
 When we over-rely on technology to solve problems, we risk diminishing our own imaginative and spontaneous problem-solving abilities.
 The more we outsource our cognitive tasks to machines, the less capable we become of engaging in the creative, context-sensitive thinking that characterizes human intelligence.

 This insight resonates with Heidegger’s famous assertion that “the essence of technology is nothing technological.”
 Technology, when uncritically embraced, risks becoming an autonomous force that undermines human spontaneity and creativity.
 The challenge, then, is to strike a balance between leveraging technological tools and preserving the dynamic, spontaneous qualities of consciousness that allow for true innovation.